 You’ll learn about the different styles of meditation, how to set up a daily routine in your favorite one, how to stay with the “meditation habit” and much more.
 There are very informative sections about the medical evidence in support of meditation for better health, both mental and physical.

 Oh, and you can learn all these ancient and modern secrets for the nice price of 99 cents.
 A price like that belongs on the OM-Shopping Network.

-5. Real World Mindfulness for Beginners: Navigate Daily Life One Practice at a Time, edited by Brenda Salgado
+5. Real World Mindfulness for Beginners, edited by Brenda Salgado

 Brenda Salgado edited this collection of meditation instruction that can be a real help for people in the midst of life problems big and small.
 Anxiety, depression, stress, grief, anger and major loss are just some of the life obstacles that the book addresses.